UK Policy Briefings

-- The Women’s Budget Group calls on the Chancellor not to raise income tax thresholds any further instead the whole income tax system should be reformed to make it more progressive, more inclusive and reduce the use of income tax allowances, which are unfair to those earning below the tax threshold and encourage tax avoidance and a view of income tax as a burden.
+- The Women’s Budget Group believes that the whole income tax system should be reformed to make it more progressive, more inclusive and reduce the use of income tax allowances, which are unfair to those earning below the tax threshold and encourage tax avoidance and a view of income tax as a burden.

-- The fuel tax escalator should be implemented rather than fuel duty frozen once again, as the Chancellor indicated that it would be; not only is fuel tax duty a useful source of revenue, but it is vital that fossil fuel use be reduced to help meet climate change targets.
+- The fuel tax escalator should be implemented ending the pattern of annual freezes; not only is fuel tax duty a useful source of revenue, but it is vital that fossil fuel use be reduced to help meet climate change targets.

-- We also call on the Chancellor to cancel further planned reductions in corporation tax; instead of continuing to fuel a race to the bottom, he should set it at average international levels and lead efforts to institute the international coordination of tax rates.
+- Corporation tax should be set at average international levels and the UK should lead efforts to institute the international coordination of tax rates.